-3. In order to preserve the integrity of the database when doing concurrent processing, we will take measures to ensure that the actual schedule of concurrent operations by two or more transactions is SERIALIZABLE that is, that it is EQUIVALENT TO SOME SERIAL SCHEDULE.
-(Recall that a serial schedule will always be consistent if the individual transactions comprising it are.)
+- 3. In order to preserve the integrity of the database when doing concurrent processing, we will take measures to ensure that the actual schedule of concurrent operations by two or more transactions is SERIALIZABLE that is, that it is EQUIVALENT TO SOME SERIAL SCHEDULE.
+(Recall that a serial schedule will always be consistent if the individual transactions comprising it are.) - a) Such a schedule must be consistent if each of the individual transactions is. - b) Notice the use of the term "some" in "some serial schedule".
+We have already noted that in some cases there may be two serial schedules that actually produce different (but consistent) final results.
+In that case, any schedule which is equivalent to either one of them is considered to be serializable.

-- a) Such a schedule must be consistent if each of the individual transactions is. - b) For a particular set of transactions, it may be possible to produce a non-serializable schedule that also produces consistent results; but this depends on detailed analysis of the computations done by the transactions which is not algorithmically feasible.
+- c) For a particular set of transactions, it may be possible to produce a non-serializable schedule that also produces consistent results; but this depends on detailed analysis of the computations done by the transactions which is not algorithmically feasible.
 So we insist on serializability to be sure the results are correct. - 4.
 Unfortunately, a complicating factor that arises at this point is that there are two different definitions of equivalence one more stringent than the other. - a) The more stringent definition is called CONFLICT EQUIVALENCE.
 A schedule is said to be CONFLICT SERIALIZABLE if it is conflict equivalent to some serial schedule. - b) The less stringent definition is called VIEW EQUIVALENCE.
 A schedule is said to be VIEW SERIALIZABLE if it is view equivalent to some serial schedule. - c) Every schedule that is conflict serializable is also view serializable; however, the reverse is not necessarily true. - d) However, it turns out that testing a schedule to see if it is conflict serializable is always algorithmically feasible, whereas testing it to see if it is view serializable may, in some cases, require exponential time.